Virtual pull-backs: Abstract

 \section{Abstract}

-We propose a generalization of Gysin maps for DM-type morphisms of stacks $F\to G$ that admit a perfect relative obstruction theory $E_{F/G}^{\bullet}$.
-We prove functoriality properties of the generalized Gysin maps.
-As applications, we analyze Gromov-Witten invariants of blow-ups and we give a short proof of Costello's push-forward formula.
+We propose a generalization of Gysin maps for DM-type morphisms of stacks $F\to G$ that admit a perfect relative obstruction theory $E_{F/G}^{\bullet}$, which we call a ``virtual pull-back''.
+We prove functoriality properties of virtual pull-backs.
+As applications, we analyze Gromov-Witten invariants of blow-ups and projective bundles.